Muay Thai vs Muay Boran

 Tradition vs. Modern

 Never has comparing apples to apples made more sense.
-A person is interested in constantly developing and growing their skills; it is only natural to look to tradition to learn more of their passion.
+A person is interested in constantly developing and growing their skills; it is only natural to look to tradition to learn more about their passion.

 In this case, Muay Thai practitioners would look to the past and find that their sports legacy comes from the proud tradition of Muay Boran.
-While it is important to note that the Muay Boran is a term used to encompassed multiple forms of unnamed martial arts from before 1930, it is now used to describe and determine a more culturally rich and traditional condition of the famous Muay Thai sport.
+While it is important to note that Muay Boran is a term used to encompass multiple forms of unnamed martial arts from before 1930, it is now used to describe and determine a more culturally rich and traditional condition of the famous Muay Thai sport.

 Muay Thai sees its practitioners learn and develop powerful striking skills.
-Those that practice the eight limbs of destruction find themselves quickly evolving into premier stickers.
+Those who practice the eight limbs of destruction find themselves quickly evolving into premier stickers.
 One of the main draws to the method is the quick turnaround time to become proficient in the discipline.

-Unlike other martial arts, Muay Thai can boast a fast-learning curve; a person who sports weekly and practices their skills constantly can see their efforts rewarded in as little as eight months.
+Unlike other martial arts, Muay Thai can boast a fast learning curve; a person who sports weekly and practices their skills constantly can see their efforts rewarded in as little as eight months.
 This quick lesson format is greatly enforced by the constant sparring students get to do while training in Muay Thai.

 Martial Carrer